 Percent

 Marin County Investment Pool of portfolio

-Federal agency - coupon 25%
+Federal agency - coupon 36%

-Federal agency - discount 73%
+Federal agency - discount 60%

 Money market funds 2%

+Treasury Securities - coupon 1%

+Treasury Securities - discount 1%

 100%

 CUSTODIAL CREDIT RISK

 For investments and deposits held with safekeeping agents, custodial credit risk is the risk that, in the event of the failure of the counterparty, the County will not be able to recover the value of its investments or deposits that are in the possession of an outside party.
 At year end, the County's investment pool had no securities exposed to custodial credit risk.